 “Lawmaker Wants to Set Minimum Age for Child Marriage in Commonwealth,” WLKY News (January 3, 2018).
-Kentucky lawmakers are working to set a minimum age for child marriage in the Commonwealth, which currently does not set a limit on how old a child must be to be married.
-The legislation, which would require to be at least 17 years old and prove employment and independence in order to marry, is expected to move to committee hearings by February.
+Kentucky lawmakers are working to set a minimum age for child marriage in the Commonwealth, which currently does not limit how young a child may be married.
+The legislation, which would require minors to be at least 17 years old and to prove employment and independence in order to marry, is expected to move to committee hearings by February.
 Read more.

 Zac Anderson, “Florida Likely to Ban Child Marriage,” Sarasota Herald Tribune (January 11, 2018).
 A bipartisan push by state lawmakers looks likely to end the practice of child marriage in Florida.
 Senator Lizbeth Benacquisto’s bill to raise the state’s minimum age of marriage to 18 cleared its final Senate committee by a unanimous vote, while a companion house bill has one more committee to clear.
 Current law allows children of any age to marry under a pregnancy exception, and older children to marry with parental consent.
 Read more.